truongducthang/hnct.lib.ngutils/README.md

 ### Form error messages

-There are simple directive to support display error messages easier.
+There are simple directives to support displaying error messages easier.
 Let's say you have the above created `form` and want to add some validation messages and display it on the template.

 ```typescript